dammike/covid-tracker/README.md

 # Covid-Tracker
-This is an app demonstrating the real-time Corona virus infections happening around the world..globe
+This is an app demonstrating the real-time Corona virus infections happening around the world..